Nationals vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Nationals Betting Records & Stats

-- Washington and its opponents have hit the over in 57 of its 123 games with a total this season.
+- So far this season, Washington and its opponents have hit the over in 57 of its 124 games with a total.

-- The Nationals are 7-6-0 against the spread in their 13 games with a line set by sportsbooks this season.
+- The Nationals are 7-6-0 against the spread in their 13 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!